Page 1: Biography

 Muir, Rose Caroline

-This biography, written by Patricia A. Sargison, was first published in the Dictionary of New Zealand Biography, vol 4, 1998.
+This biography, written by Patricia A. Sargison, was first published in the Dictionary of New Zealand Biography in 1998.

 Rose Caroline Muir was born in Blenheim on 12 January 1884, the daughter of Rose Dale and her husband, James Muir, engineer and later manager of the Municipal Gas Works.
 About 1906 she began nursing training at Wairau Hospital.
 She qualified as a registered nurse in July 1909 and was immediately appointed ward sister.
 The following year she moved to Christchurch Hospital as home sister, later becoming a ward sister.